NREL/rex/examples/xarray/README.rst

     from dask.distributed import Client
     client = Client(n_workers=4, memory_limit='10GB')

-In this example, we have told dask that we would like our computations to take up 4 cores and a maximum of 10GB of memory.
+In this example, we have told dask that we would like our computations to take up 4 cores and a maximum of 10GB of memory per worker.
 Once this client is running, you can write your data analysis code as normal.
 Any ``dask`` computations you do will be performed in chunks using 4 processes:

 .. code-block:: python